ShaunCurtis/CEC.Blazor.RouteView/readme.md

-﻿# Blazor AllinOne

-# Adding Dynamic Routing, Layouts and RouteViews to the Blazor App Component
+﻿# Adding Dynamic Routing, Layouts and RouteViews to the Blazor App Component

 > Publish Date: 2021-04-13  - Last Updated: 2021-04-13